parabix/parabix-devel-mirror/README-icgrep.txt

 core libraries.
 The distribution includes a suitable source code version of LLVM.

+Boost development libraries are required.
+Install via a suitable command for your OS, for example" sudo apt-get install libboost-all-dev

 To build LLVM,
 (L1) open a terminal window and cd to the llvm-build directory (L2) enter the following command to build the makefiles